moyano83/High-Performance-Spark/README.md

     may cause delays in garbage collection.
 Experience shows that five cores per executor should be the upper limit.

 #### Allocating Cluster Resources and Dynamic Allocation
-Dynamic allocation is a process by which a Spark application can request and de- commission executors as needed throughout the course of an application.
+Dynamic allocation is a process by which a Spark application can request and decommission executors as needed throughout the course of an application.
 With dynamic allocation, Spark requests additional executors when there are pending tasks.
 Second, Spark decommissions executors that have not been used to compute a job in the amount of time specified by the _spark.dynamicAllocation.executorIdleTime_.
 By default Spark doesn't decommission nodes with